tn0909/tn0909/README.md

 # Trang Nguyen

 ### About me
-I am a software engineer with over 15 years of experience
+I am a software engineer with over 15 years of experience.